tealina/tealina/packages/tealina-client/README.md

 - 🔌 **Adapter Support**: Works with Fetch, Axios, or any custom HTTP client
 - 🏗️ **Two Styles**: Choose between RPC-style or traditional HTTP-style
 - 📦 **Lightweight**: Zero dependencies, minimal bundle impact

-## Notes

-- Ensure your TypeScript configuration has strict null checks enabled for optimal type safety
-- The RPC-style client uses JavaScript proxies for method chaining
-- All create functions are generic and support custom configuration types
-- Error handling should be implemented in your provided handler function